ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 days can be brought to the IESG's attention (using the iesg@ietf.org mailing list) for resolution.

-Criteria that should be applied by the Designated Experts includes determining whether the proposed registration duplicates existing functionality, whether it is likely to be of general applicability or useful only for a single application, and whether the registration
+Criteria that should be applied by the Designated Experts include determining whether the proposed registration duplicates existing functionality, whether it is likely to be of general applicability or useful only for a single application, and whether the registration